Omnichannel is a legacy feature that has been replaced by the File Import Data Source.

-Omnichannel is a feature for importing offline data into the Customer Data Hub where it enriches visitor profile data and becomes actionable within connectors.
+Omnichannel is a feature for importing offline data into AudienceStream where it can enrich visitor profiles and trigger real-time connector actions.

 Before you begin:

 This guide has the following sections:

 Here's a quick overview of the omnichannel feature:

 The primary goal of an omnichannel import is to supplement online visitor profile data with valuable offline data.
 This is accomplished using two types of attributes: visitor and omnichannel.
 Visitor attributes define your visitor profiles and represent the unified view of your customer.
 Imported omnichannel attributes help complete this view of the customer via attribute enrichments.

 An omnichannel attribute must be used in an enrichment of a visitor attribute in order for its data to be imported.

 There are two components used in setting up an omnichannel file import: a file transfer service and a file definition.

 The file transfer service is a secure location where you upload your files for Tealium to retrieve them.
 Tealium supports the following file transfer services: